carpentries/trainers/policy/it_curriculum_maintainance.md

 This page is maintained by the Curriculum team.
 Approved starting points shall be at the start of an episode and avoid dependencies.
-Recommended changes to this page will be referred to the curriuculum team for approval.
+Recommended changes to this page will be referred to the curriculum team for approval.
 This group shall meet a minimum of 4 times per year to approve new starting points.
 Proposals for new starting points in issues will be tagged by the maintainers for consideration by this group.